Financial-Times/ft-origami/docs/syntax/js.md

 ## Feature stability

-JavaScript code in module components *must* use only those features defined as part of the ECMAScript 6 specification, including both syntax and API features.
-Modules *must not* use JavaScript features that are proposed as part of any future version of the language, or which are not yet part of a finalised standard, or which are proprietary, even if polyfills for them are available.
+JavaScript in modules *may* use ES6.
+Modules *must not* use JavaScript features that are not yet part of a finalised standard, or which are proprietary, even if polyfills for them are available.

 Product developers are expected to transpile ES6 syntax to be ES5 compatible if required.
 Currently [Origami build tools](https://github.com/Financial-Times/origami-build-tools) does this automatically in all cases using BabelJS, with the assumption that no browser supports the ES6 syntax natively.

 <aside>
   <h4>Polyfilling ES6 features</h4>
   <p>Not all ES6 features are available in the <a href='https://cdn.polyfill.io'>polyfill service</a>.
-It's OK to use these features anyway and bundle a polyfill in all browsers as part of the Babel transpilation, but it's a good idea to get the polyfill into the service as soon as possible so that sites can benefit from selective polyfilling.</p>
+It's OK to use these features anyway and use polyfills from Babel, but it's a good idea to get the polyfill into the service as soon as possible so that sites can benefit from selective polyfilling.</p>
 </aside>

 ## Syntax convention rules